 That is all.
 If you see a confirmation window or prompt, accept it.
-Now, you can proceed to uninstall OneDrive.
+With that, you can proceed to uninstall OneDrive.

-Just like any other app, you can easily uninstall OneDrive on Windows 10 using the Settings app.
-This is the easiest way to uninstall OneDrive from Windows 10.
+Just like any other app, you can easily uninstall OneDrive from the Settings app.
+This is the easiest way to uninstall OneDrive in Windows 10.

 - Press Win + I to open the Settings app.